andrasq/node-restiq/Readme.md

 Middleware steps are run in the above section order, and steps within a section are run in the order added.
 Shared steps are run by all calls.
 Use steps are partially shared, and are run by only those routes that were added after the use step had already been added.
-Ie if use step and routes are added interleaved, not all routes will run all use steps; all routes will run those use steps that are added before the first route is added.
+I.e. if use step and routes are added interleaved, not all routes will run all use steps; all routes will run those use steps that are added before the first route is added.
 The route handler steps are defined per route and added with `addRoute()`.

-The setup steps provide an opportunity to edit the route, ie implement route aliasing, version mapping, etc.  The use and route steps implement the call processing proper.
+The setup steps provide an opportunity to edit the route, i.e. implement route aliasing, version mapping, etc.  The use and route steps implement the call processing proper.
 The after steps are for shared post-call wrapup, for successful calls.
 The finally steps are run as the call teardown, and can do the logging, analytics reporting, etc.

-### app.addRoute( method, path, [options], handlers )
+### `app.addRoute( method, path, [options], handlers )`

-register a path along with a middleware step function (or array of functions) to handle requests for it.
+Register a path along with a middleware step function (or array of functions) to handle requests for it.
 Returns a route object that can be used to remove and re-add the route.
 Requesting a path that has not been registered or calling a path with a different GET, POST, etc request method than it was registered with results in a 405 error.

 Paths can embed named parameters, denoted with `/:paramName`.
-Named parameters are extracted and stored into req.params (see also `mw.parseRouteParams` below).
+Named parameters are extracted and stored into `req.params` (see also `mw.parseRouteParams` below).

 For restify compatibility, mapped routes execute those `use` steps that